 Despite its importance to the well-being of individuals and communities, psychotherapy isn’t readily available to everyone due to the gap that exists in mental health care.
 The mental health care gap refers to the difference between the number of people who require psychological treatment and the number of people who receive support.
 For example, research shows that only 40% of people with mood disorders or anxiety disorders seek treatment within a year of onset.
 A primary contributor to the mental health care gap is financial limitations.

 Financial constraints account for many of the gaps in psychological treatment.
-In many cases, insurance providers do not cover therapy visits.
+In many cases, insurance providers do not cover affordable therapy visits.
 Other times, therapists are unable to offer discounted services due to high overhead or other expenses.
 Additionally, therapists who practice in therapeutic centers may not take home all of their fees, as the clinic will typically take a percentage of the profits.

-As a result, people who believe they will be unduly burdened by health care costs may avoid pursuing therapy.
+As a result, people who believe they will be unduly burdened by health care costs may avoid pursuing affordable therapy.
 They may be concerned about missing work to attend appointments, paying for unexpectedly high therapy bills, or not being covered by their insurance plans.

 Working with a therapist may be particularly crucial for people in low-income communities.
 Evidence shows that families with limited resources are at increased risk of psychiatric disorders.
 By bridging the treatment gap and providing care to families in need, professionals may limit the negative effects of poverty.

 A bidirectional relationship exists between mental health challenges and poverty.
 For this reason, poverty can contribute to or cause symptoms of psychiatric disorders, and mental health conditions can lead to income decreases and other reductions in resources.
 People living below the poverty line often worry about providing basic needs for themselves or their families.
 Mental and physical health challenges may compound when these individuals work extra to alleviate their financial concerns.
-The increased risks faced by low-income families highlight the benefits of low-cost therapy.
+The increased risks faced by low-income families highlight the benefits of affordable therapy.

 Alongside financial constraints, several other obstacles may account for the mental health care gap.
 These common contributors to the treatment gap include geographical limitations, stigma, and lack of awareness.
 For many, finding a nearby therapist can be a challenge.
 For example, people living in rural areas may not have as many avenues to pursue as those in urban centers.
 Commuting to an office can also concern people with limited mobility.